lawrence-chillrud/ClaimDetective-Training/README.md

     * Adversarial loss from: [Meng et. al.](https://arxiv.org/abs/2002.07725)
     * Consistency loss from: [Xie et. al.](https://arxiv.org/abs/1904.12848)

 2. Use the `.json` files from the ClaimBuster dataset to train the model instead of the `.csv` files...

+3. Send misclassified examples to colleagues...